Brand awareness and Video.

 This advert means that John Lewis has a wider share of the voice, people are tweeting #bouncebounce and #bustertheboxer already.
 It currently has fewer than 30,000 views but by this time tomorrow it will be in the millions.
 Before it even goes on television it is released to a fan base in YouTube, creating hype.

-Tell Your Brands Story in 2017
+Tell Your Brands Story !

 I love video because of its high engagement, entertainment and absorption qualities.
 My mum always used the expression “glued to television” in a dismayed tone but I think it sums up the power of attraction of video.
 We get drawn in, told a story and we remember it.
 This is what businesses are trying to do all over the world, and why not.
 If you have a good story about your businesses origins or the length you are in business, why not share this with people.
 Video captures sound, emotion, and expresses visually without the viewer having to imagine.
 They can see and feel what you want to describe for them.